Multi-copy Axion Transfer Function and Observational Implications of Effective de Broglie Scales: Introduction

 In the $\psi$DM context, the inherent wave interference provides uniquely distinctive lensing-based tests, as the Einstein ring becomes highly corrugated on the de Broglie scale.
-This effect has been demonstrated capable of explaining well-known flux anomalies of lensed QSOs and compact radio sources without requiring a finely tuned population of CDM subhalos \citep{Chan2020, Amruth}.
-More recently, \citet{TomKeith2024} have demonstrated that this interference pattern can also account for the broad spread and apparent skewness of microlensed stars on the negative-parity side of the critical curves bisecting lensed galaxies, matching well the JWST observations of the Dragon Arc \citep{Fudamoto2025NatAs}.
-In contrast, adding CDM subhalos confines the transients to a narrower band and skews them in the opposite direction \citep{2304.06064}.
+This effect has been shown to be capable of explaining well-known flux anomalies of lensed QSOs and compact radio sources without requiring a finely tuned population of CDM subhaloes \citep{Chan2020, Amruth}.
+More recently, \citet{TomKeith2024} have demonstrated that this interference pattern can also account for the broad spread and apparent skewness of microlensed stars on the negative-parity side of the critical curves bisecting lensed galaxies.
+This matches the JWST observations of the Dragon Arc well \citep{Fudamoto2025NatAs}.
+In contrast, when CDM subhaloes are added, the transients are confined to a narrower band and are skewed in the opposite direction \citep{2304.06064}.

-Despite the phenomenological successes related to dwarf galaxy profiles and lensing, the favored boson mass scale of $\sim 10^{-22}$ eV is argued to be in tension with the mass constraints from Lyman-$\alpha$ forest analyses, which exclude boson masses below $2\times 10^{-20}$eV \citep{RogersPeiris2020} in order to reproduce the observed forest transmission power spectrum.
-In addition, no clear faint-end turnover has yet been reported in luminosity functions (LF) measured in deep surveys at $z>1$, ruling out axions lighter than $2.51\times 10^{-22}$eV \citep{Winch2024ApJ}.
-These apparently strict constraints, however, assume a single boson model.
-This raises the question of whether the data may be better explained within the String "Axiverse", where multiple axion species are naturally expected with a discrete axion mass spectrum spanning many decades \citep{Svrcek2006, 2103.06812}.
-Tentative support from astronomical observation for such a multiple-axion scenario comes from the possible nested soliton structure within galaxy cores \citep{1811.03771}, where the common occurrence of nuclear star clusters within galaxy cores may imply the presence of a second axion species with mass $\sim 10^{-20}$ eV.
+Despite the phenomenological successes related to dwarf galaxy profiles and lensing, the favoured boson mass scale of $\sim 10^{-22}$ eV is argued to be in tension with the mass constraints from Lyman-$\alpha$ forest analyses, which exclude boson masses below $2\times 10^{-20}$eV \citep{RogersPeiris2020} in order to reproduce the observed forest transmission power spectrum.
+In addition, no clear faint-end turnover has yet been reported in luminosity functions (LFs) measured in deep surveys at $z>1$, ruling out axions lighter than $2.51\times 10^{-22}$eV \citep{Winch2024ApJ}.
+These apparently strict constraints, however, assume a single boson model\footnote{Mixed $p$CDM+$\psi$DM models have also been investigated in the literature, e.g. in \citet{Marsh2014MNRAS, Winch2024ApJ}, but we do not discuss these models further.}.
+This raises the question of whether the data may be better explained within the string axiverse, where multiple axion species are naturally expected, with a discrete axion mass spectrum spanning many decades \citep{Svrcek2006, 2103.06812}.
+Tentative support from astronomical observation for such a multiple-axion scenario comes from the possible nested soliton structure within galaxy cores \citep{1811.03771}, where the common occurrence of nuclear star clusters within galaxy cores might imply a second axion species with mass $\sim 10^{-20}$ eV.